MRKonrad/tomato/notepad.md

-# Different results from the configurations:
+# Different results from the configurations

 parameter_to_map: T1_SHMOLLI
 functions_type: **FunctionsBasic/FunctionsShmolli**